NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 This will return form the third item in the list until the end.

 *Note:*
-If you are trying to look at a list that is empty or are starting to look beyond where the list ends it will return `(empty array)` but if part of what you are looking for exists it will give you the list matching your search.
+If you are trying to look at a list that is empty or are starting to look beyond where the list ends, it will return `(empty array)` but if part of what you are looking for exists it will give you the list matching your search.

 [For more commands for lists see here.](https://redis.io/commands/?group=list)